mrudowski/nxExp/apps/zen-gardens/README.md

 - different height of tiles?

 #### Scene
+- when we select more then one tile on Palette we randomize them when paint
 - selectable size
 - multilevel in the future
 - when `selection` mode we single select tile and see it's options